Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/hubspot-event-streaming.md

 6. Toggle the **Send events** filter to select the events to send.
 HubSpot recommends choosing the events that are most important to your use case.
 7. Click on the **Select & filter events** option to choose the event type of the events you would like to send.
 8. Click on **Map properties to destination** to specify the identity mapping between Amplitude and HubSpot.
 Please note that HubSpot requires the identifier to be at least one of the following: utk, email, or object ID.
 9. Click on **Select additional properties** to specify the event properties you wish to forward to HubSpot.
-By default, only the identifier specified in the previous section is sent, without including any event properties.
+By default, the event properties only include the **event_type** property, which indicates the type of event for a particular event in Amplitude.
 10. When finished, enable the destination and **Save**.

 ## Use Custom Behavioral Event data in Hubspot